Deutsche Post AG, Germany's national postal service, was undertaking a large scale

-Unfortunately, one important system, a customer complaint management system, is written in C++ and couldn't be readily integrated into the Service Backbone.
-The customer complaint management system is well established; Deutsche Post employees are familiar with it; and Deutsche Post couldn't afford to change it or abandon it.
+Unfortunately, one important system, a customer complaint management system, was written in C++ and couldn't be readily integrated into the Service Backbone.
+The customer complaint management system was well established; Deutsche Post employees were familiar with it; and Deutsche Post couldn't afford to change it or abandon it.
 At the same time, they had to get it working with the Java-based EAI solution.

 Deutsche Post chose JunC++ion for several reasons:

 Knowing the powerful integration capabilities of JunC++ion, Deutsche Post programmers decided to expose the EAI solution's Java interfaces.
 Once the interfaces were exposed, most of the custom integration work for the customer complaint management system could be written in Java.
-The programmers then used JunC++ion to automatically generate C++ proxies of the newly exposed Java interfaces.
+The programmers then used JunC++ion to automatically generate C++ proxies for the EAI system types and the custom Java types.
 Within hours, the C++ programmers used the C++ bindings to take advantage of the new EAI services and features.

 Because the EAI customization was implemented in Java, new clients, in addition to the customer complaint management system, could potentially be allowed to directly take advantage of the integration package.

 The customer complaint system, now a JunC++ion enabled C++ application, has been effectively integrated into Deutsche Post's Java EAI system.
-It has been deployed on hundreds of workstations for almost a year and continues to run reliably and well.
+It was subsequently deployed to hundreds of workstations for and continues to run reliably and well.